-I began my university education by reading Theology at King's College London (2011-14), before completing the Philosophy of Religion MPhil here at Cambridge (2015-16).
-My MPhil dissertation on Kierkegaard and anxiety was awarded the Gregg Bury Prize, and is now forming the basis of my doctoral project.
+I began my university education by reading Theology at King's College London (2011-14).
+I graduated with a First and was awarded the Mascall Prize for the highest finalist in Christian Doctrine.
+I then completed the Philosophy of Religion MPhil here at Cambridge (2015-16).
+My MPhil dissertation on Kierkegaard and anxiety was awarded the Gregg Bury Prize for a distinguished dissertation in the philosophy of religion, and is now forming the basis of my doctoral project.
 I am funded by a Levy-Plumb PhD Studentship, administered by Christ's College.

 Previously I held an Undergraduate Research Fellowship at the Cultural Institute, King's College London (2014), and worked at the National Theatre (2014-15).
-Last year I produced a series of podcasts to accompany 'Stations of the Cross: Art and Passion', an exhibition co-organised by the Cambridge Inter-Faith Programme.
+In 2015-16 I produced a series of podcasts to accompany 'Stations of the Cross: Art and Passion', an exhibition co-organised by the Cambridge Inter-Faith Programme.

 Subject area and speciality